 However, you can make a case for more or fewer reps when you add density to the picture.

 We’re going to focus on two, in particular.

 The consensus seems to be that 8-12 reps are ideal for an adequate time under tension (TUT), muscle tearing (and later muscle growth), and achieving that blood-pooling “pump.”

-But sub-five rep sets have a unique edge: placing a heavier load on your muscles for fewer reps allows you to train for strength, thickening your muscle fibers and ramping up your PRs.
+But sub-five rep sets have a unique edge, which is placing a heavier load on your muscles for fewer reps allows you to train for strength, thickening your muscle fibers and ramping up your PRs.

 Choose rep ranges between 1-12.